 Desmond Seward is one of Britain’s best known popular historians.
-He has been writing professionally for over fifty years and is author of nearly thirty books.
-These range from studies of our medieval kings and the Wars of the Roses to a comparative biography of Napoleon and Hitler.
-His latest is Buy Xanax Mexico Pharmacy.
+He has been writing professionally for over fifty years and is author of over thirty books of history and travel that range from a study of the Hundred Years’ War to a comparative biography of Napoleon and Hitler.
+Many have been translated, into twelves languages, including seven into Mandarin.

 His latest is The King over the Water: a Complete History of the Jacobites.

 He was born in 1935 in Paris where his father was an industrialist – managing director of Timken-Française S.A. – into an Anglo-Irish family who had been wine merchants at Bordeaux since the 1870s, a background that instilled a lasting love of France and the French.
 (He is a founder of the Association de Lassaye, dedicated to preserving a fifteenth century château at Lassaye-les-Châteaux in Mayenne owned by French cousins.)
 He was educated at Ampleforth and St Catharine’s College, Cambridge – where he was an Exhibitioner in History.
 While believing there is no substitute for a first hand study of primary sources, he is also convinced that readability and accessibility are an essential part of the historical process.

 In 1991 (in a book of essays on Brooks’s, co-edited with Philip Ziegler), he unveiled the true identity of the model for the great anti-hero Widmerpool in Anthony Powell’s A Dance to The Music of Time.